luismeyer95/balar/README.md

 <summary><h2 style="display: inline-block;">Full Example</h2></summary>

 Say you have an API endpoint to allow users to update the budget they can spend on your service.
 It has some validation checks like below.
-For the sake of simplicity, we use `string` for errors and `true` for success.

 ```ts
 type Budget = { id: number; amount: number };